7 Command-Line Tools for Data Science

 JSON is becoming an increasingly common data format, especially as APIs

 are appearing everywhere.
-I remember cooking up the ugliest grep and
+I remember cooking up the ugliest grep

 are now in the past.